-Since its massage portions use mostly repeating patterns and firm finger pressure, you can recreate it with your own hands or an automated self massage tool unit.
+Since its massage portions use mostly repeating patterns and firm finger pressure, you can recreate it with your own hands or an automated self-massage tool unit.
 Look for Shiatsu chair pads or pillows that use kneading techniques.

 Modern Massage Techniques

 At the turn of the 19the century, those ancient techniques were ready for a comeback, or maybe they never left!
 The Swedish massage started almost like a gymnastics routine, which they called Swedish Movements, complete with stretching and rub-downs.
-A Swedish doctor, Per Henrik Ling and a Dutch doctor, Johann Georg Mezger, began refining the techniques from Greece and Rome and added thier own spin.
+A Swedish doctor, Per Henrik Ling and a Dutch doctor, Johann Georg Mezger, began refining the techniques from Greece and Rome and added their own spin.

 Their approach includes: